 Out of a population of 58,736, Springfield has a crime rate of 5,711 per 100,000 people making the city 143% more dangerous than the US average and 164% more dangerous than the Ohio average.
 As with many other Ohio cities, sparse job opportunities and poverty affect the city.
 Springfield has an 8.9% unemployment rate and a 23% poverty rate which contributes to the steadily increasing crime rates in the city.
 In 2020 Springfield had 338 violent crimes, including 8 murders, 107 burglaries, and 171 assaults.
 The overall chance of becoming the victim of a crime in Springfield is 1 in 18.

-Ohio still has a lot to offer in cities like Cleveland, which will likely remain important regional hubs for some time.
-However, much of the state (and the Midwest in general) have been greatly affected by the opioid crisis and lack of economic opportunity, which contribute significantly to the crime rates in these cities.
+Large parts of Ohio (and the Midwest in general) have been greatly affected by the opioid crisis and lack of economic opportunity, which contribute significantly to the crime rates in these cities.
+Overall, Ohio is becoming more dangerous, which is a worrying trend.
 Due to these factors, among others, Ohio’s population decreased in 2021 for the first time in its history.
 Ohio certainly earns its reputation as a rust belt state that faces many challenges.

 While Ohio may still have great things to offer, there are many cities in the state which have been especially hard hit by these problems.
 And if you want a great place to live, you should avoid the cities on this list as they are the worst places to live in Ohio regarding violent crime.